 Sending the SSA your documentation as soon as possible is the only way to speed up this process — so it’s important to meet deadlines, and get forms and medical records their way as fast as possible.
 Your lawyer can help you stay on track, and will call to confirm the SSA has all the information they need.

-The average monthly benefit for disabled workers in California was $1,395.93 per month (according to the most recent SSA data).
-The maximum possible disability check in 2023 is $3,627.
+The average monthly benefit for disabled workers in California was $1,524 per month.
+The maximum benefit possible in 2024 is $3,822.

-It’s easy to learn exactly what you would qualify for by signing up for an SSA.gov account.
-To check your potential benefit amount, and your SSDI work-history eligibility:
+It’s easy to learn exactly what you would qualify for by signing up for a mySocial Security account on SSA.gov or by using our benefits estimator.

-When you’re applying, disability lawyers can save you from critical application missteps and save you weeks of paperwork.
+When applying for disability benefits, a lawyer can save you from critical application missteps and weeks of paperwork.

-At the hearing stage, they’re critical to have in your corner.
-They cross examine witnesses from the state and help you make the best possible case before a judge.
+It is crucial to have a lawyer in your corner at the hearing stage.
+An attorney will cross-examine vocational experts and help you make the best possible case before a judge.

-Overall, applicants with a lawyer on their side are three times more likely to win benefits than those without, and 83% of applicants have legal representation at the hearing stage.
+Overall, applicants with a lawyer on their side are three times more likely to win benefits than those without, and more than 80% of applicants have legal representation at the hearing stage.

 If you’re trying to vet for a disability lawyer on your own, ask these questions before choosing one: